timaliev/git-secrets-encryption/README.md

 Basically, the process for developers is the same as usual: clone, commit, pull, and push.
 Some (or all, depending on your configuration) files are transparently encrypted when committed and decrypted when pulled or merged.
 The only special thing to note is the Git status.
 Encrypted files will always be marked as "modified" because they are stored encrypted in Git and decrypted after checkout.

-Also it's not possible to get meaninful diff for protected files.
+Also it's not possible to get meaningful diff for protected files.
 But since `sops` is used it's not that important for INI, YAML and JSON files as it's possible to protect only some fields.

 The result is that all secrets in Git, and therefore in the remote repository, are encrypted and only accessible to developers who have the encryption key.